Sex Pistols: Early following and Anarchy in the U.K. single

-On 4 and 6 July, respectively, two newly formed London punk rock acts—the Clash, with Strummer as lead vocalist, and the Damned—made their live debuts opening for the Sex Pistols.
-On their off-night on the 5th, the Pistols attended a Ramones gig at Dingwalls, like virtually everyone else at the centre of the early London punk scene.
 During a return Manchester gig on 20 July, the Pistols premiered a new song, "Anarchy in the U.K.", reflecting elements of the radical ideologies to which Rotten was being exposed.
 According to Savage, "there seems little doubt that Lydon was fed material by Vivienne Westwood and Jamie Reid, which he then converted into his own lyric".
+The lyrics of "Anarchy in the U.K." linked punk to a newly politicised and nihilistic attitude, typified by phrases such as "I am an anti-Christ" and "Destroy!".

 "Anarchy in the U.K." was among the seven original songs recorded in a demo session overseen by the band's sound engineer, Dave Goodman.
 McLaren organised a major event for 29 August at The Screen on the Green in London's Islington district, with the Buzzcocks and the Clash opening for the Pistols.
 (Note: Quote: Savage, Jon, England's Dreaming) Three days later, the band were in Manchester to tape their first television appearance, for Tony Wilson's So It Goes.
 The Pistols played their first gig outside Britain on 3 September, at the opening of the Chalet du Lac disco in Paris.
-The Bromley Contingent were in attendance and Siouxsie was harassed by locals due to her outfit with bare breasts.
+The Bromley Contingent were in attendance and Siouxsie was harassed by locals for wearing a cupless bra and a black armband with a swastika on it.
 The following day, the So It Goes performance aired.
 On 13 September, the Pistols began a tour of Britain.
 A week later, back in London, they headlined the opening night of the 100 Club Punk Special.
 Organised by McLaren (for whom the word "festival" had too much of a hippie connotation), the event was "considered the moment that was the catalyst for the years to come".
-Belying the common perception that punk bands couldn't play their instruments, contemporary music press reviews, later critical assessments of concert recordings, and testimonials by fellow musicians indicate that the Pistols had developed into a tight, ferocious live band.
+Belying the common perception that punk bands could not play their instruments, contemporary music press reviews, later critical assessments of concert recordings, and testimonials by fellow musicians indicate that the Pistols had developed into a tight, ferocious live band.
 As Rotten tested out wild vocalisation styles, the instrumentalists experimented "with overload, feedback and distortion ... pushing their equipment to the limit".